mikejattu/OilSandsDesktopGUI/README.md

 # OilSandsDesktopGUI

-This is a desktop application that loads the [GitHub website](https://github.com).
+This is a desktop application that loads the Oil Sands GUI.
 It is built using [Electron](https://www.electronjs.org/).

 ## To Use